-2021/22 INTERNAL AUDIT PLAN (cont'd) Proposed Coverage Status 18/05/23 Status 28/09/23 Fleet Management Management of the Council's vehicles, including purchase, sales, security, assessment of number needed, green policy and usage of vehicle fuel bought by the Council.
-16/12/21 Management of Contracts Review the arrangements in place for monitoring a contract after it has been awarded and is in place.
+2021/22 INTERNAL AUDIT PLAN (cont'd) Proposed Coverage Status 28/09/23 Fleet Management Management of the Council's vehicles, including purchase, sales, security, assessment of number needed, green policy and usage of vehicle fuel bought by the Council.
+16/12/21 16/12/21 Management of Contracts Review the arrangements in place for monitoring a contract after it has been awarded and is in place.
 This applies to revenue contracts.
 When auditing IT related contracts, refer to COBIT APO10.
 Street Lighting Installations 19/04/22 19/04/22 Resource Transfers Payments from the NHS for transfers of people into Council care.
 Including all transfers, not only those specifically called resource transfers.
 16/12/21 16/12/21 Clients' Funds Management and security of funds / assets held on behalf of clients, i.e., people in care and the assets of deceased persons.
 19/04/22 19/04/22 Management of Portfolio, Programmes and Projects (COBIT 5 APO05, BAI01 & BAI05) Review how Business Technology Solutions optimises the portfolio of programmes in response to programme and service performance & changing Council priorities, including managing organisational change enablement.
 (Note assessing mechanisms for ensuring IT enabled programmes and projects are managed effectively and in accordance with Council Project Management Framework is covered under Management of Projects).
-BTS Management of Projects 19/04/22 19/04/22 Management of Availability, Capacity & Continuity (COBIT 5 EDM04, BAI04 & DSS04) Review how BTS ensures that adequate and sufficient IT related capabilities are available to support objectives effectively.
+BTS Management of Projects 19/04/22 19/04/22 Review how BTS ensures that adequate and sufficient IT related capabilities are available to support objectives effectively.
+It also covers maintenance of service availability, Capacity & Continuity (COBIT 5 EDM04, BAI04 & DSS04) Review how BTS ensures that adequate and sufficient IT related capabilities are available to support objectives effectively.
 It also covers maintenance of service availability, efficient management of resources, and optimisation of system performance, continuation critical Council operations and maintains availability of information in the event of a significant disruption.
 The scope of this review is Disaster Recovery.
-30/06/22 30/06/22 Management of IT Security (COBIT APO13 & DSS05) Review the information security policies and arrangements in place for information security management, i.e., protection against malware, network and connectivity security, endpoint security, user identity and logical access, physical access to IT assets, management of sensitive documents and output devices and monitoring of the infrastructure for security related events (including cyber).
-16/12/21 16/12/21
+30/06/22 30/06/22 Management of IT Security (COBIT APO13 & DSS05) Review the information security policies and arrangements in place for information 16/12/21